Dinner With A View: 24 London Restaurants With A Side of Scenery

 Fenchurch Restaurant

 Prepare to sit, watch, dine, and sip as you enjoy 360-degree views of London through one of the biggest, most imposing windows in London.
-At the top of the so-called Walkie Talkie tower, more accurately known as 20 Fenchurch Street, and most commonly known as the Sky Garden, you’ll find one of the most memorable spaces in London for dining, drinking or just enjoying the view from London’s highest public garden.
+At the top of the so-called Walkie Talkie Tower, more accurately known as 20 Fenchurch Street, and most commonly known as the Sky Garden, you’ll find one of the most memorable spaces in London for dining, drinking or just enjoying the view from London’s highest public garden.

 For dinner, head to Fenchurch Restaurant, perfect for enjoying sky-high views and a contemporary British menu.